Skarborn/ProgrammierProject2/README.md

 ```
 $ python3 Restore.py
 ```
 The user will afterwards be asked to state, where the img-file, which has to be restored, is positioned by clicking on the opened display.
-Afterwards another window of the same kind is opened for the user to decide where the restored data should be saved.
+Then another window is opened for the user to decide where the restored data should be saved.

 ## Built With
 * [Python3](https://www.python.org/downloads/) - Programed and runned with